Background

 Accessing BSL Corpus data on CAVA

-In order to view narrative or lexical elicitation data in your browser, simply search or browse CAVA, and you will be able to view the video clips without logging in.
-Downloading the Open Access (narrative or lexical elicitation) data to your computer first requires agreeing to some terms and conditions.
-Viewing or downloading the Restricted Access (interview or conversation) data (either viewing in your browser or downloading to your computer), requires a user license (request a user license here).
+In order to view narrative or lexical elicitation video data in your browser, simply search or browse CAVA, and you will be able to view/download the video clips without logging in.
+Viewing or downloading the Open Access (narrative or lexical elicitation) video data to your computer first requires agreeing to some terms and conditions.
+Viewing or downloading the Restricted Access (interview or conversation) video data (either viewing in your browser or downloading to your computer), requires a user license (request a user license here).
+Depending on demand and the details of your particular request, the process of obtaining an End User License may take several weeks.
+After you have obtained your End User Licence, please log in here.